-Software engineering is one of the most popular professions in IT.
-Like systems programmers, software engineers are employed to get the best out of the computer but work at the design stage.
-They generally work for computer manufacturers or for software houses, designing products such as compilers (which translate programs), operating systems and software that enable the computer to operate more efficiently.
+Software engineering is one of the most popular professions in IT (source: prospects.ac.uk).
+Software engineers generally work for computer manufacturers or for software houses, designing products such as compilers (which translate programs), operating systems and software that enables the computer to operate more efficiently.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.